manifoldmarkets/manifold/docs/docs/api.md

                  "initialProb":25}'
 ```

+### `POST /v0/market/[marketId]/add-liquidity`

+Adds a specified amount of liquidity into the market.

+- `amount`: Required.
+The amount of liquidity to add, in M$.

 ### `POST /v0/market/[marketId]/close`

 Closes a market on behalf of the authorized user.

 - `closeTime`: Optional.
 Milliseconds since the epoch to close the market at.
 If not provided, the market will be closed immediately.
 Cannot provide close time in past.

 ### `POST /v0/market/[marketId]/resolve`